stoically/temporary-containers/docs/automatic-mode/overview.md

 Isolation > Global > Mouse Clicks
 - Middle Mouse: Always

-Automatically reopen Tabs in new Temporary Containers when
+Automatically reopen tabs in new Temporary Containers when
-* Opening a new Tab
+* Opening a new tab
-* A Tab tries to load a Link in the Default Container
+* A tab tries to load a link in the Default Container
-* An external Program opens a Link in the Browser
+* An external Program opens a link in the Browser

 In combination with [Multi-Account Containers](https://addons.mozilla.org/firefox/addon/multi-account-containers/)
 * Reopens Confirm Page if in Default Container so you can choose between Temporary Container and Permanent Container